 - The protagonist uses a glowy sword because he fights sentient shadows.

-- The car blew up upon crashing because of the nitroglycerin that was put in the trunk in an earlier episode as part of a ploy to blast through a bank vault.
+- The car blew up upon crashing because of the nitroglycerin that was put in the trunk earlier as part of a ploy to blast through a bank vault.

 Remember that a trope being justified is not about it ultimately being good or bad or effective or ineffective — it's about whether or not it makes sense from an in-universe point of view.
 A trope can be perfectly justified and still ruin a show.
 Contrarily, a trope may be completely unjustified and make the story better.
 Do not assume that the existence of a trope is inherently a sign of bad writing.

 Some justified tropes are tropes of their own.

 - It Only Works Once is when Never Recycle Your Schemes is justified.

 - Portal to the Past is a justification of San Dimas Time.

 Don't put any examples here.
 Wicks on other pages must be in-universe and also Not Arguable.
 (That is, when writing one, resist the temptation to use Weasel Words like "possibly" "probably," "somewhat" or "part[ial]ly") If you want to see examples, you'll have to look for them elsewhere.
 Or you could go into the Playing With Wiki for hypothetical examples.